botman/docs/testing.md

 });
 ```

-BotMan testing environment uses FakeDriver class to run tests but we can change name of driver with `setDriver` method.
+The BotMan testing environment uses a fake driver class to run the tests, but we can change the name of the driver with the `setDriver` method.

 ```php
 public function testStartConversation()